-We account for derivative financial instruments in accordance with SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended and interpreted.
-SFAS No. 133 requires an entity to recognize all derivatives as either assets or liabilities in the statement of financial condition and to measure those instruments at fair value.
+We account for derivative financial instruments in accordance with SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities ("SFAS 133"), as amended and interpreted.
+SFAS 133 requires an entity to recognize all derivatives as either assets or liabilities in the statement of financial condition and to measure those instruments at fair value.
 Additionally, the fair value adjustments will affect either other comprehensive income in stockholders' equity until the hedged item is recognized in earnings or net income depending on whether the derivative instrument qualifies as a hedge for accounting purposes and, if so, the nature of the hedging activity.
-We have elected not to qualify for hedge accounting treatment.
-As a result, our operating results may suffer because losses on the derivatives that we enter into may not be offset by a change in the fair value of the related hedged transaction.

-In the normal course of business, we may use a variety of derivative financial instruments to manage, or hedge, interest rate risk.
+In the normal course of business, we may use a variety of derivative financial instruments to economically manage, or hedge, interest rate risk.
 These derivative financial instruments must be effective in reducing our interest rate risk exposure in order to qualify for hedge accounting.
 When the terms of an underlying transaction are modified, or when the underlying hedged item ceases to exist, all changes in the fair value of the instrument are included in net income for each period until the derivative instrument matures or is settled.
 Any derivative instrument used for risk management that does not meet the hedging criteria is carried at fair value with the changes in value included in net income.